There is a LOT to know about the Disney parks — like, a LOT.

 You might think that Prince Charming Regal Carrousel originally comes from a magical or fantastical land, but it actually comes from somewhere a little more recognizable — America’s Motor City, A.K.A.
 Detroit, Michigan.

-The carousel was originally built by The Philadelphia Toboggan Company, one of the oldest existing rollercoaster manufacturing companies in the world, as The Liberty Carousel.
+The carousel was originally built by The Philadelphia Toboggan Company, one of the oldest existing rollercoaster manufacturing companies in the world, and known as The Liberty Carousel.
 It was used in Michigan and New Jersey before Disney purchased it in 1967.

 6. The dolphins at The Seas pavilion eat the same fish YOU do at Coral Reef Restaurant.